Public Health Preparedness and Emergency Medicine

 Apprio’s public health and response programs answer the call to be prepared for pandemics and other public health threats.
-With almost two decades of experience in public health and emergency management, Apprio combines this expertise with a deep proficiency in information technology, program and risk management, and strategic communications to deliver highly effective solutions to clients.
+With more than two decades of experience in public health and emergency management, Apprio combines this expertise with a deep proficiency in information technology, program and risk management, and strategic communications to deliver highly effective solutions to clients.

 Apprio trains clients for effective response, focusing heavily on the critical first 48 hours of a public health incident.
 We help clients measure the performance of their plans and help them to achieve more successful results when emergencies occur.

 Apprio Supports NDMS Mobile EHR and Patient Tracking System

 Apprio supported the National Disaster Medical System (NDMS), which is a partnership between DoD, VA, DHS and HHS and the U.S. Coast Guard.
 For NDMS, Apprio developed the Electronic Medical Record (EMR) and patient tracking system, known as the Disaster Medical Information Suite (DMIS).
 This patient tracking system includes a suite of applications used to capture patient encounters and movement during federal responses that provides health, epidemiology and patient tracking throughout a patient’s continuum of care.